karlhulme/jsonotron/readme.md

 Folder Name | Description
 --- | ---
 schemas | The JSON schemas that can be used to ensure validity of the enum and schema types.
-There is also a json schema for validating a struct. types > enumTypes | One file for each enum type. types > schemaTypes | One file for each schema type.
+There is also a json schema for validating a struct. types/enumTypes | One file for each enum type. types/schemaTypes | One file for each schema type.

 Implementations of Jsonotron will typically need a pre-build step that pulls the types and schemas from the folder in this repo.

-## Why not just use JSON schema
+## Why not just use JSON schema?

 JSON Schema already allows us to validate arbitrary blocks of JSON.
 It also allows re-use by referencing external JSON schemas.
 However, a system built this way becomes hard to administer because the errors are described in terms of the resultant JSON, and those referenced files.